carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 >       - A group of enthusiastic learners uses the Zoom chat for a side conversation about favorite related tools.
 A request for help gets lost in the noise.
 >       - A helper engages with a learner and encounters a problem they don't know how to solve.
 Now the helper needs help and isn't sure how to proceed.
 >       - You have asked learners to raise hands by writing "hand" in the chat, but one person is waving at the screen, another is using the 'raise hand' button, and neither is being called on by the Instructor.
+>       - Learners have entered breakout rooms to complete an activity.
+Once they are there, they realize they do not understand the prompt, but do not know how
+>       to ask for help.
 >     - Draft solutions or pre-emptive plans to create a best-case scenario for communications during your workshop.
 Write some notes in the Etherpad.
 If you
 >     have time remaining, consider a second scenario or invent your own.
 >